DarrenZal/ChatDKG/examples/langchain/README.md

 Setting up Nginx in front of FastAPI can improve performance and security:

 - Install Nginx on your server.
 - Configure Nginx to act as a reverse proxy to pass requests to FastAPI.
-Here’s a basic configuration snippet:
+Here's a basic configuration snippet:

 ```bash
 server {